Erisura/Erisura/README.md

-- 👋 Hi, I’m @Erisura
+- 👋👋👋 Hi, I’m @Erisura👋👋👋
-- 👀 I’m interested in Machine Learning and Natural Language Processing
+- 👀 I’m interested in Machine Learning and Natural Language Processing👀
-- 🌱 I’m currently learning Computer Science in BIT
+- 🌱 I’m currently learning Computer Science📫
-- 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me at erisura@yeah.net
+- 📫 You can reach me at erisura@yeah.net🌱

 <!---
 Erisura/Erisura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.